mierdev/static_site_generator/README.md

 git clone git@github.com:mierdev/static_site_generator.git
 ```

-Then navigate to the root of static_site_generator project and use the following command:
+Then navigate to the root of the static_site_generator project and use the following command:

 ```bash
 python server.py --dir public